Guangzhou–Shenzhen railway

-Guangshen railway or Guangzhou–Shenzhen railway (广深铁路 or 广深线), also known as the Chinese section of the Kowloon–Canton railway (广九铁路华段) in 1911–1949, is a railway in Guangdong province in the People's Republic of China, between Guangzhou and Shenzhen.
+Guangshen railway or Guangzhou–Shenzhen railway (广深铁路 or 广深线), historically known as the Chinese section of the Kowloon–Canton railway (广九铁路华段) in 1911–1949, is a railway in Guangdong province in the People's Republic of China, between Guangzhou and Shenzhen.
 It is operated by Guangshen Railway Co., Ltd., a publicly traded company.

 With a length of 147 km, it was the first railway in the People's Republic of China to reach the speed of 220 km/h in some sections, though it is limited to about 180 km/h during commercial operation.
 Now it has four tracks between Guangzhou East and Shenzhen railway station.
 Line 1 and 2 are up-direction and down-direction 200 km/h (currently restricted to 180 km/h in operation) passenger lines for CRH EMU respectively, and Lines 3 and 4 are up-direction and down-direction 160 km/h (currently restricted to 140 km/h in operation) mixed passenger and freight line respectively.
 In order to reduce the interference to passenger trains in the daytime from lower-speed freight trains, most freight trains will be scheduled to run at night.

 Guangshen railway connects with several other important railways to different directions.
 It links Jingguang railway and Guangmao railway in Guangzhou, Jingjiu railway in Dongguan (with which shares two regular speed track), and the East Rail line to Hong Kong at the southern end of the railway.
 Besides, there are some branch lines along Guangshen Railway, such as Pingyan railway to Yantian Port, Pingnan railway to Shenzhen West railway station and also the line to Huangbu Port.

-Cross-border services from Hong Kong to Dongguan (Changping), Guangzhou East, Foshan and Zhaoqing, as well as to Beijing West and Shanghai use its route.